--Less distortion of the hull shape with heel angle for better hyrodynamic efficiency
+-Less distortion of the hull shape with heel angle for better hydrodynamic efficiency

-The mast has a small wing section and is unstayed similarly to the finn dinghy.
+The mast has a small wing section and is unstayed similarly to the Finn dinghy.
 The sail and mast work together neatly.
-The canting system works with a self aligning bearing at deck, and a transverse track at the mast base.
-A purchase system on each tack allows to control the cant angle.
-The two part mast is easy to transport and the low weight of the tube means one adult can step it alone.
+The canting system works with a self-aligning bearing at deck, and a transverse track at the mast base.
+A purchase system on each tack allows controlling the cant angle.
+The two-part mast is easy to transport and the low weight of the tube means one adult can step it alone.

 The hiking wings increase crew lever to provide more stability and therefore carry more sail area.
-The main control lines lead outboard on both tacks and a slack take up system allows to keep the cockpit free from excessive ropes.
-This system is inspired from foiling moth dinghies.
+The main control lines lead outboard on both tacks and a slack take-up system allows to keep the cockpit free from excessive ropes.
+This system is inspired by foiling moth dinghies.

 So that wings do not scoop water when sailing, the freeboard is rather high and the wings are angled up to allow for 15 degrees of heel.

 Hull Length: 5.1m